szalik-rg351/351ELEC-pages/docs/PortMaster.md

 ### Requiring Tweaks:

 * Duke Nukem 3d - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Exhumed - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Nam - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Redneck Rampage - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* Redneck Rampage 2 - remove sudo, libatomic.so.1 & libogg.so.0 missing